Marcel Bigeard: Posthumous controversy

 Allegations about Bigeard's actions during the Algerian conflict led to significant public controversy surrounding the general's being laid to rest.
 Bigeard had originally expressed a desire that his ashes should be scattered at Dien Bien Phu.
 However, the Vietnamese government refused to allow this, as it did not wish to set a precedent.
 Attempts by the French government to inter him in Les Invalides were "reversed because of public outrage" surrounding allegations of torture, most prominently a petition in the left-wing newspaper Libération that called him an "unscrupulous adventurer" who used "heinous methods".
 This led to a lengthy controversy over where to bury Bigeard, which was ended in September 2012 when Minister of Defense Jean-Yves Le Drian decided to inter him at the Mémorial des guerres en Indochine in Fréjus.
 Le Drian's attendance of the burial ceremony in November was criticized by the French Human Rights League, which suggested that praise for Bigeard "would amount to elevating torture to a military discipline worthy of being honoured by the state."
 However the decision was welcomed by French veterans organizations.

-"Homage to the adversary"

-Bigeard often manifested his admiration and sympathy for the adversary that fought well.
-He always distinguished the proper professional and never disregarded his worth of esteem.
-Bigeard was seen in Indochina, awarding decorations of merit to the Viet adversary, doing also the same in Algeria.
-In his memory books and Pour une parcelle de gloire, he cited in length, and notably, those who he admired with high esteem and who showcased real qualities of soldiers, valor and courage.

-Bigeard famously said: "There is no dishonor in rendering homage to the adversary" ("on ne se déshonore pas en rendant hommage à l'adversaire").

-However, the respect he always carried for his adversaries had limitations.
-He never forgave the useless cruelty of inhumanity in captivity.
+Writing in the French Studies Bulletin, in 2021, Christopher Hogg concluded Bigeard and his fellow officers had used torture on a large scale, but doing so had won France a battle:

+"Bigeard gave France a victory in the Battle of Algiers in 1956.
+But he had to use torture to do it.
+Even though torture was used on an industrial scale by Bigeard and his fellow colonels, the guilt for what he had done was never quite pinned on him at the time."